zanderp25/question-counter/README.md

 ## Download

-You can [download](https://github.com/zanderp25/question-counter/releases/) the latest installable version of Question for Windows, macOS and Linux.
+You can [download](https://github.com/zanderp25/question-counter/releases/) the latest installable version of Question Counter for Windows, macOS and Linux.
 (Soon, not yet)